+We have submitted an updated Risk Management Report to Tipperary ETB - copy attached.
 The maintenance of equipment is ongoing - Playground Equipment, Lifts, Fire Alarm, Fall Arrest System, Heating Boilers, Fire Extinguishers, Security Alarm and CCTV System, Gas Proving System.
+School Risk Assessments will be carried out in September.